Word equations in linear space: Space consumption

 and consequently

-The analysis for $e_D$ is similar: when we focus on a single basic depfactor $D$ then the estimation of amount of letters by which it extends is the same as the estimation of number of letters popped from a variable and all other calculations follow, thus we obtain that
+The analysis for $e_i$ is similar: for a single index $i$ the estimation on the number of positions to which $\suppos(i)$ extends is the same as the estimation of number of letters popped from an occurrence of a variable, thus

-Let us move to $\sup D$ letters that were present at the beginning of the phase, recall that we denote their number by $k_D$.
-Using the same analysis as in the case of bit-space used by depfactors, from Lemma~\ref{lem:shortening the strings} it follows that their number decreased by at least $\frac{k_D}{3}-1$ in the phase due to compression.
+We now estimate, how many positions were removed from $\suppos(i)$ due to compression, recall that $b_i$ is the size of $\suppos(i)$ at the beginning of the phase.
+Using the same analysis as in the case of $H_d$, from Lemma~\ref{lem:shortening the strings} it follows that at least $\frac{b_i}{3}-1$ positions were removed during the phase due to compression .
 Thus